 Another finding is that all sensory systems do not mature simultaneously, but rather in a specific order which does not vary.

-This is tactile > vestibular > chemical > auditory > visual.
+This order includes tactile > vestibular > chemical > auditory > visual.
 The baby thus has five senses working at very different levels at the time of birth.

-The auditory system develops much later, however, and thus knowing how the baby receives various sensory modalities has much to do with how activities are planned.
+The auditory system develops much later, however.
+Therefore, knowing how the baby receives various sensory modalities has much to do with how activities are planned.

 Some ways to promote stimulation of multiple senses in babies include: